rezich/SQLite/README.md

 `created` and `modified` timestamps.
 (The timestamps are all handled in SQLite, and, for now, returned to you in Jai as UNIX timestamps.)

-See [the example](example/) for a sample use of this module. note that [example.jai](example/example.jai) contains the metaprogram, and [src/Main.jai](example/src/Main.jai) contains the actual program.
+See [the “overview” example](examples/overview) for a sample use of this module. note that [overview.jai](examples/overview/overview.jai) contains the metaprogram, and [src/Main.jai](examples/overview/src/Main.jai) contains the actual program.

 **There is no automatic lazy-loading** or anything like that; if you retrieve a `My_Struct` row from the database, it won't load the associated `My_Other_Struct` into `other` for you.
 Instead, you must